Country Report Kenya

-All three sectors of the Kenyan economy are well diversified, providing a strong base for weathering problems in any one industry.
-Furthermore, Kenya’s central role in regional transport, telecommunications and financial services should keep supporting economic activity.
+The economy is relatively well diversified and that provides a strong base for weathering problems in any one industry.
+Furthermore, Kenya’s central role in regional transport, telecommunications and financial services should keep is supportive of economic activity.

 (-) Ethnically heterogeneous society prone to violent outbreaks

-The vast ethnic diversity within Kenya and the rivalry amongst the various tribes on issues such as land division and political preferences, make up for an environment prone to violent conflicts.
+The high degree of ethnic diversity and the rivalry amongst the various tribes on issues such as land division and political preferences, make up for an environment prone to violent conflicts.

 (-) High reliance on external flows as a result of structural twin deficits

 Kenya’s reliance on fuel imports results in structural current account deficits, while excessive spending leads to persistent fiscal deficits.
 This renders Kenya highly reliant on external financing.

 (-) Economy vulnerable to weather conditions